LAST UPDATED SEPTEMBER 16, 2020

 Middle seats: American Airlines will not promise to leave them empty.
 As of July 1, American Airlines is booking its cabins to full capacity.
 If a flight is full, the airline claims it will give passengers the opportunity to book another flight without an extra fee.

 Food and beverage: Water, canned drinks, and juice by request only.
-For flights longer than 900 miles, free Biscoff cookies are distributed.
+For flights longer than 900 miles, free Biscoff cookies are also distributed.
 No snacks or food are available for sale.
 Alcohol is not served on domestic flights.
 Alcohol and meals are only served on international flights.

 Supplies: Sanitizing wipes or gels and face masks will be provided to customers "as supplies and operational conditions allow."